crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 func test_coordinator_deliversDataOnPersisterSuccess() async {}
 ```

-I think those cases are "easy" enough to be successfully automated by this approach.
+I think those cases are "easy" enough to be successfully automated by this approach, but I've not tested the system yet with thise cases.

 ## Conclusions